 pattern

-In the midst of this fluid situation, Sandler, Travis & Rosenberg offers the below three-pronged approach to avoiding, mitigating and / or recovering these and other tariffs on imported goods.
+In the midst of today's fluid situation, Sandler, Travis & Rosenberg offers the below three-pronged approach to avoiding, mitigating and / or recovering tariffs on imported goods.

 For more information on any of the following strategies, please contact your ST&R professional or tariffs@strtrade.com.